reactiveui/website/input/docs/handbook/when-activated/index.md

 # ViewModel

 WhenActivated is a way to track disposables.
-Behind that, it can be used to defer the setup of a ViewModel until it's truly required.
+Besides that, it can be used to defer the setup of a ViewModel until it's truly required.
 It also gives us an ability to stop reacting to hot observables, like a background task that periodically pings a network endpoint or an observable updating users current location.
 See an example:

 ```cs
 public class ActivatableViewModel : ISupportsActivation